stavshaham/todo-list/README.md

 ---

 ## 🚀 Features
 - Add new tasks with ease
+- Mark tasks as completed
 - Delete completed tasks
 - View all pending tasks
 - Saves tasks locally for later use

 ---

 ## 🔮 Future Improvements
-- Add completed tasks
 - Add due dates and priority levels
 - Enable cloud sync for tasks